jazmiahenry/Impeach_Tweets_Data/README.md

 ### Raw Text (Impeach_tweets.txt.zip)

 Data was collected by Tweet Streaming using Stream Listener from the Tweepy PyPi package coupled with Twitter Developer API access.
-Source Code for Tweet Streaming is also included in this repository.
+Source Code for Tweet Streaming is also included in this repository (botimpeach.py).

 ### Unleaned CSV Data (Impeach_tweets.csv.zip)